lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

 ## Learning Objectives

 1. Describe the decisions you experimented with and how they are intertwined with other decisions and clinic outcomes.
-2. Test your understanding of the system story by describing what’s happening when it produces a runaway increase or decrease in some output.
+2. Test your understanding of the system story by describing what’s happening when it produces a system behavior over time.
-3. Apply your thinking to anticipate the long-term trend in your clinic’s EBP reach under two different decision scenarios.
+3. Apply your thinking to anticipate the short and long term trends in your team's care quality under different decision scenarios.

 ### Let's get started: